CALL 02 9723 8080

 An eligible non-parent carer can apply for child support assessment covered by the parents of the child given that they have at least shared care of the child.
 A non-parent carer cannot be an eligible carer if they are not the legal guardian of the child or the child’s parent or legal guardian did not consent to the care of the non-eligible carer.

-An investigation by The Department of Human Services will be deemed necessary if the applicant satisfies the requirements to be an eligible carer for the child.
+An investigation by the Department of Human Services will be deemed necessary if the applicant satisfies the requirements to be an eligible carer for the child.

 Adult Child Maintenance